 This piece is a practical guide.
-It is not a substitute for medical assessment — anyone withdrawing from significant dependency should be evaluated by a doctor.
+It is not a substitute for clinical assessment — anyone withdrawing from significant dependency should be evaluated by a doctor.

 Why withdrawal differs by substance